jyu-theartofml/WMH2017/README.md

 ### Data Processing

 There was total of 60 patient sample (20 from each site), and different MRI parameters were applied at different hospitals to generate multiple images for each patient.
-The images of interest are the pre-processed files that corrected for bias field, and only T1 and Flair images are used.
+The images of interest are the pre-processed files that corrected for bias field, and only the flair images are used.
 In the data_process.py script, it imports the image files and subsequently reformats the data into numpy arrays.
-The input to the U-net model is resized to samples of 128x128x16x2 tensor; and training mask files are also converted to binary image.
-The mask files in the training dataset are annotated manually by radiology experts and used to train the model.
-The dataset was split into 75% training set and 25% validation set.
+The input to the U-net model is resized to samples of 128x128x16x1 tensor.
+The mask files in the training dataset were annotated manually by experts using the flair images.
+In order to generate a bigger collection, image augmentation by affine transformation methods was used in the data processing step.
+In the end, there was total of 240 images.

+### Results

+Using 2D kernels(3x3x1) in the model architecture and image augmentation significantly reduced overfitting.
+For the baseline model(without augmentation), the Dice Coefficient for all validation image arrays was 73%.
+After data augmentation, the total Dice Coefficient was 77%, and average was 69%±13%.